Mark McKoy: Athletics career

-McKoy came to the international athletics scene in 1982 by winning a gold medal in 110 m hurdles and silver in 4 × 100 m relay at the Commonwealth Games.
-In the next year McKoy finished fourth at the first World Championships and repeated this place at the 1984 Summer Olympics.
+McKoy came to the international athletics scene in 1982, winning a gold medal for the 110 metres hurdles and silver for the 4 × 100 metres relay at the Commonwealth Games.
+The following year, McKoy finished fourth in the 110 metres hurdles at the first World Championships and then repeated this finishing position at the 1984 Summer Olympics in Los Angeles.

-In 1986, McKoy repeated his victory in 110 m hurdles at Commonwealth Games and turned his 4 × 100 m relay silver to gold medal, but finished seventh at the 1987 World Championships.
+In 1986, McKoy repeated his victory in the 110 metres hurdles at the Commonwealth Games and upgraded his 4 × 100 metres relay silver to gold.

+At the 1987 World Championships, he finished seventh in the 110 metres hurdles.

-McKoy finished seventh in the hurdles at the 1988 Summer Olympics in Seoul, as he hit a number of hurdles in the final.
+McKoy finished seventh in the 110 metres hurdles at the 1988 Summer Olympics in Seoul, hitting a number of hurdles in the final.
 His compatriot Ben Johnson tested positive for banned substances at the Games.
-In protest of the rush to judgement and treatment of his friend and teammate, Mark left the Olympic games prior to competing in the 4 × 100 metre relay race.
-This act led to Mark's 2 year suspension from international athletics by the Canadian Olympic Committee.
+In protest of the rush to judgement and treatment of his friend and teammate, Mark left the Olympic games prior to competing in the 4 × 100 metre relay.
+This act led to McKoy receiving a 2-year suspension from international athletics from the Canadian Olympic Committee.
 Over the course of the Dubin Inquiry, McKoy testified that as a young man and under pressure from his coach, Charlie Francis, he briefly experimented with performance enhancing drugs.

-McKoy made a comeback at the 1991 World Championships, finishing fourth again in 110 m hurdles.
+McKoy made his comeback at the 1991 World Championships, once again finishing fourth in 110 metres hurdles.
 At the Olympic Games in Barcelona, McKoy put his fourth-place streak behind him and won the gold medal in 13.12 seconds.
-It was the first Canadian Olympic gold medal in track and field since Duncan McNaughton's first-place finish in the high jump competition in 1932 and at the same time, Mark McKoy became the first black Canadian to win an Olympic gold medal.
-At the 1993 IAAF World Indoor Championships in Toronto he won the 60 m hurdles.
+It was the first Canadian Olympic gold medal in track and field since Duncan McNaughton's first-place finish in the high jump competition in 1932; at the same time, McKoy became the first black Canadian to win an Olympic gold medal.
+At the 1993 IAAF World Indoor Championships in Toronto he won the 60 metres hurdles title.